balazsdukai/synthesis-project/index.md

 georeferenced data derived from smart phones will present valuable knowledge about the movement on the campus.
 Several work has been made for studying human mobility patterns in a University’s campus.
-@meneses2012large used the eduroam network to study connectivity between two places, by computing the number of movements between two places within a given observation time period.
-Previous work has also been made at TU Delft @rhythmofthecampus, where several Wi-Fi monitors were placed to detect occupation and movement between different faculties.
+{% cite meneses2012large %} used the eduroam network to study connectivity between two places, by computing the number of movements between two places within a given observation time period.
+Previous work has also been made at TU Delft {% cite rhythmofthecampus %}, where several Wi-Fi monitors were placed to detect occupation and movement between different faculties.

 In this paper, we attempt to identify people’s movement patterns from